Live Animal Markets Must Be Permanently Banned To Prevent Another Pandemic

 Sponsor: The Animal Rescue Site

-The coronavirus that has killed tens of thousands of people came from a live animal market in China.
+The coronavirus that has killed hundreds of thousands of people came from a live animal market in China.
 It could happen again.

 Scientists are still trying to decide if the novel coronavirus came from a bat, pangolin, or a snake, but they say it was passed from animal to human.
-It then quickly spread between humans, with over a million current cases worldwide and tens of thousands dead.2
+It then quickly spread between humans, with millions of cases worldwide and hundreds of thousands dead.2

 These live animal markets are full of animals of all species, kept in cages stacked on top of one another and sold as food.
 Leo Poon, Hong Kong University virologist, said, “These animals have their own viruses.
 These viruses can jump from one species to another species, then that species may become an amplifier, which increases the amount of virus in the wet market substantially.”3